 A goal of treatment for fatty liver is to lower your cholesterol, according to the Mayo Clinic, and peanuts may be able to help.
 An ounce of peanuts has 14 grams of total fat, including 11.3 grams of unsaturated fat and only 1.9 grams of saturated fat.
 Choosing unsaturated fats instead of saturated fats may lower your cholesterol, according to the 2010 Dietary Guidelines from the U.S. Department of Health and Human Services.
 Dietary fiber and phytosterols are other cholesterol-lowering nutrients in peanuts, according to the Linus Pauling Institute Micronutrient Information Center.

-Losing weight if you are overweight or obese can prevent fatty liver or help you manage the condition, according to the Mayo Clinic.
+Losing weight if you have overweight or obesity can prevent fatty liver or help you manage the condition, according to the Mayo Clinic.
 And individuals who regularly eat nuts or peanuts tend to have lower body weights, according to the Linus Pauling Institute Micronutrient Information Center.
 Peanuts and nuts may help you eat fewer calories overall because of their protein and fiber, which are filling nutrients.
 An ounce of peanuts has 161 calories, so to prevent weight gain from adding them to your diet, eat them instead of other calorie sources.

 Type 2 Diabetes